Looking for the guide explaining the best WP Rocket settings? Look no more, you’ve found it!

-WP Rocket help us achieve less than 400ms load times on Pingdom; 100% Performance score on GTmetrix and Scores 99 on Google PageSpeed.
+WP Rocket enables us to achieve less than 400ms load times on Pingdom; a 100% Performance score on GTmetrix and Scores 99 on Google PageSpeed.
 Our main page of 273.2 KB scores 93 on the KeyCDN speed test tool with just 17 requests.

 How to Set up WP Rocket Correctly?

 WP Rocket settings are pretty extensive, but also very easy to understand, especially if you follow the 13-step tutorial below.

 I bet you found this article in Google or Bing after your searched for queries like “WP Rocket settings” or “how to set up WP Rocket correctly” or “what are the best settings for WP Rocket.”